Table of Contents

 Trajectory

-If you’re looking for ammo with flatter trajectory, check out this 38 super vs 9mm Luger article.
+If you’re looking for ammo with flat trajectory, check out this 38 Super vs 9mm Luger article.

 Accuracy